-WHY WE ARE INTRODUCING THE EIS
+WHY WE ARE INTRODUCING EIS

 Ascend has current research showing that relatively few Pan-Asians have achieved executive level leadership roles, even in regions with significant Pan-Asian populations such as the San Francisco Bay Area or the New York Metropolitan Area.
 Despite visible evidence of Pan-Asian success generally in the U.S., they remain underrepresented in the upper management levels of corporate America.